HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/developing_theme/dev_op_overview/index.md

 -   **Developing within an IDE**

-    1. Set up a project using the form that you selected for packaging and add the artifacts such as HTML, CSS, and JavaScript files.
+    1. Set up a project using the format that you selected for packaging and add the artifacts such as HTML, CSS, and JavaScript files.
     2. Export the project and deploy it to your server, either as a compressed file in the file store or as an EAR file.
     3. Register the theme with a custom developed `theme.xml` file.